Brain-Eating Amoeba Found in Texas City's Water Supply

 People normally become infected from warm freshwater lakes and rivers.

-This amoeba likes to live in warm water and warm lakes and rivers, just as hot springs.
-The living being may likewise be found in warm pools that are not appropriately chlorinated and in water heaters, the CDC says.
-It can live in temperatures as high as 115 degrees Fahrenheit (46 degrees Celsius) and sometimes live at higher temperatures for brief periods.
+This amoeba likes to live in warm water, lakes, and rivers like hot springs.
+The CDC says living beings may likewise be found in warm pools that are not appropriately chlorinated and in water heaters.
+It can live in temperatures as high as 115 degrees Fahrenheit (46 degrees Celsius) and sometimes at higher temperatures for brief periods.

 In the United States, most brain-eating amoeba diseases happen in bodies of fresh water in Southern states.
-Contaminations are generally common throughout the mid-year months, particularly when it is hot for delayed periods, the CDC says.
+The CDC says contamination is generally common throughout the mid-year months, particularly when it is hot for delayed periods.

 Naegleria fowleri is not found in the sea.